 - I seek rest in my spirit so I can hear God’s word to my heart and have hope.

 I’m not giving a solution to pain, or a get out of pain for free in five easy steps.
-I’m simply reflecting on Job’s journey and seeing some truth.
-My desire for you is that hope in the redeemer stays alive in your heart when you find yourself in a time when your pain is not being relieved.
+I’m simply reflecting on Job’s journey and seeing truth.
+My desire and prayer for you is that hope in the Redeemer stays alive in your heart when you find yourself in a time when your pain is not being relieved.
 And our redeemer is Jesus Christ.